 If you’re grinding your teeth, or suspect you might be while you sleep, consult a dentist.
 They may prescribe you with a special mouthguard for night use, as well as tips for managing stress that keep you from grinding your teeth, and damaging them in the process!

 Using drugs recreationally has many ill effects on your overall health.
 Teeth are no exception: drug abuse can take a very serious toll on your mouth health.
-The acidic content in drugs such as cocaine and methamphetamines create plaque on teeth and wear down the enamel.
+The acidic content in drugs such as cocaine and methamphetamines creates plaque on teeth and wears down the enamel.

 Taking drugs orally can lead to “dry mouth”, which depletes the mouth of saliva and allows more bacteria to breed, also leading to tooth decay.
 And the addictive effects of drugs can cause users to neglect oral hygiene, as well as pique a craving for sugar, both of which can lead to serious dental neglect and tooth decay.

 There are many reasons to avoid illegal drugs.
-But the health of your mouth and the longevity of your teeth are one huge reason to stay healthy and avoid drugs!
+But the health of your mouth and the longevity of your teeth is one huge reason to stay healthy and avoid drugs!

 Many people associate smoking only with the health of your lungs.
 But smoking adversely affects your teeth and your mouth, too!

 Smoking has a host of negative effects on your teeth, including yellowing of the enamel, bad breath, and a higher risk of gum and periodontal disease and oral cancers.
-The tobacco contains many bacteria that build up plaque and tartar on your teeth, which lead to tooth decay.
-Smoking can also inflame your salivary glands on the roof of your mouth.
+Tobacco contains many bacteria that build up plaque and tartar on your teeth, which lead to tooth decay.
+Smoking can also inflame the salivary glands on the roof of your mouth.

 Gum disease is a painful condition that often requires invasive oral surgery to treat.
 It can weaken the attachment between your bones and soft tissue, making the mouth more susceptible to oral infections.